lydia-gao/LinkifyServices/docs/database-schema.md

 1. **QR Codes and Barcodes Generation**

-   - The actual QR code and barcode images are generated on-demand
+   - The actual QR code and barcodes images are generated on-demand
    - No image data is stored in the database, only the metadata
    - Images are created when requested through the image endpoints